 You can use your existing document files — such as PDFs, Word documents, Excel sheets, and Powerpoint decks – and distribute them to employees.

 Upload and attach one or more files up to 100 MB to an article campaign so that your users can download or view the attachment.
 Every uploaded file is scanned to ensure it is safe for users to access and is stored securely in our AWS S3 server.
+As a hosted solution, Firstup does not track storage, CPU and memory usage.

 Depending on the device (iOS, Android, web browser), a user may be restricted to viewing the attachment in a web view or may need to download the file and then open the file in a native viewer.
 Due to the variance of devices and browsers, there is no option to completely stop downloads from occurring across all access points.